BitgesellOfficial/bitgesell/doc/build-unix.md

     sudo dnf install qrencode-devel

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a BGL-qt executable will be built by default.

 Notes